Josep- a moving account of Spanish refugees in France

 Aurel realised that this drawing could only be the work of a brilliant draftsman, and was amazed to discover the talent was replicated on on every page.

 The rich political illustrations overflowed with detail and poignant meaning; criticising power, the state, religion, the cowardice of international leaders.

 The force of Bartolí’s pencil struck a serious blow and pushed Aurel to bear witness to the horrific events, so little known from recent history.

 February 1939.
 Completely overwhelmed by the flood of Republicans fleeing Franco’s dictatorship, the French government imprisons these Spaniards in concentration camps where many of them will perish from lack of care and food.

 In one of these camps, two men, separated by barbed wire, became friends.
 One is a gendarme, the other is Josep Bartolí (Barcelona 1910 – New York 1995).

-Given that cinemas are not set to re-open any time soon, you can rent/buy the film, with English subtitles, by subscribing to BFI Player.
+Rent/buy the film, with English subtitles, by subscribing to BFI Player.